-This Bacon Bourbon Jam is the perfect addition to a crostini, pimento cheese, a grilled cheese sandwich, or even roasted vegetables!
+This Bacon Onion Jam with bourbon is the perfect addition to a crostini, pimento cheese, a grilled cheese sandwich, or even roasted vegetables!

 Bacon.
 Bourbon.
 Jam.